muxinc/media-chrome/docs/src/pages/en/themes.md

 will try to find the name key in the current state that is derived from the `<media-theme>` attributes.
 Variables are escaped by default.

-If you like to provide a fallback for a variable that might be empty,
+If you would like to provide a fallback for a variable that might be empty,
 this can be done like so `{{name ??
 'Frank'}}`.

 ```html